 Ask any group of adults over 50 what they fear most about aging, and the same conditions surface again and again: Alzheimer’s disease, cancer, heart attack, stroke, and diabetes.
 These five diseases dominate the conversation because they threaten the things people value most: independence, mental clarity, freedom from pain, and life itself.
 Together, they account for the majority of chronic illness, disability, and death in Americans over 50.

 What may surprise many people is how significantly dietary choices influence the risk of all five.
 A large and growing body of peer-reviewed research, including meta-analyses, prospective cohort studies, and randomized controlled trials published in the world’s leading medical journals, consistently demonstrates that a predominantly plant-based diet reduces the risk of each of these feared conditions.
-Meanwhile, the Standard American Diet, in which only about 11% of calories come from whole plant foods while roughly 53% come from ultra-processed products, actively promotes them.
+Meanwhile, the Standard American Diet, in which only about 11% of calories come from whole plant foods and roughly 53% come from ultra-processed products, actively promotes ultra-processed products.

 A predominantly plant-based diet does not mean becoming vegan.
 It simply means building most meals around vegetables, fruits, whole grains, legumes, nuts, and seeds while limiting processed and red meat, refined carbohydrates, and ultra-processed foods.
 It is a shift in balance, not an act of deprivation.
 And for adults over 50, the scientific case for making that shift is remarkably strong.